 If you keep proving stuff that others have done, getting confidence, increasing the complexities of your solutions-for the fun of it-then one day you'll turn around and discover that nobody actually did that one!
 And that's the way to become a computer scientist.
 Richard Feynman, Lectures on Computation

-In this chapter, we conclude the first half of this book by presenting two extended examples that use the programming techniques from Chapters 2-5 and the analysis ideas from Chapters 6-8 to solve some interesting and important problems.
+This chapter presents two extended examples that use the programming techniques from Chapters 2-5 and analysis ideas from Chapters 6-7 to solve some interesting and important problems.
 First, we consider the problem of arranging a list in order.
 Next, we consider the problem of finding an item that satisfies some property.
 These examples involve some quite challenging problems and incorporate many of the ideas we have seen up to this point in the book.
 Readers who can understand them well are well on their way to thinking like computer scientists!

-9.1 Sorting
+8.1 Sorting

-The sorting problem takes two inputs: a list of elements, and a comparison procedure.
-The result is a list containing same elements as the input list ordered according to the comparison procedure.
+The sorting problem takes two inputs: a list of elements and a comparison procedure.
+It outputs a list containing same elements as the input list ordered according to the comparison procedure.
 For example, if we sort a list of numbers using < as the comparison procedure, the output is the list of numbers sorted in order from least to greatest.

-Sorting is one of the most widely studied problems in computing, and many different sorting algorithms have been developed and analyzed.
-In this section, we explore a few sorting procedures.
+Sorting is one of the most widely studied problems in computing, and many different sorting algorithms have been proposed.
 Curious readers should attempt to develop their own sorting procedures before continuing further.
 It may be illuminating to try sorting some items by hand an think carefully about how you do it and how much work it is.
 For example, take a shuffled deck of cards and arrange them in sorted order by ranks.
-Or, try arranging all the students in your class alphabetically by name, or chronologically by birthday.
+Or, try arranging all the students in your class in order by birthday.
+Next, we present and analyze three different sorting procedures.